shanep-cs2/shanep-cs2/_docs/coding-standards.md

 ## Overview

 This document applies to all coding labs turned in during the semester.
 You are expected to follow these standards for all the code that you submit.
-Writing code is similar to writing an essay in english, part of writing a good paper is proper paragraph breaks and document structure.
-You wouldn't turn in an english 101 paper with 0 paragraph breaks, or proper punctuation and expect to receive a 100% and the same exists for writing code.
+Writing code is similar to writing an essay in English, part of writing a good paper is proper paragraph breaks and document structure.
+You wouldn't turn in an English 101 paper with 0 paragraph breaks, or proper punctuation and expect to receive a 100% and the same exists for writing code.
 So take some time to make sure your code **looks** nice as well as the functional requirements.